ARUP-NGS/cobalt/README.md

 may still be impossible, for instance if every background sample has zero depth.

     --var-cutoff [0.90]
 Fraction of variance in depth matrix to remove for each chunk.
 The number of singular vectors subtracted from depth matrix will be computed using this value.
-Default = 0.90, which often results in 5-6 singular vestors being removed.
+Default = 0.90, which often results in 5-6 singular vectors being used.

     --min-depth [20]
 Minimum absolute mean depth for each target; targets with less mean depth less than this value will be masked.
 Default = 20.